-During the June Sales Chat & Networking Happy Hour I was joined by some really talented individuals.
+During a recent Sales Chat & Networking Happy Hour I was joined by some really talented individuals.
 One of them is transitioning her career into tech sales, and is going through the interview process with a number of companies.
 Our conversation dove into some interesting topics, such as how we can apply what we know about the sales process to a job search, but also to different aspects of our daily lives.

 Sales skills and strategies are used literally everywhere; we use them on a daily basis, often without being aware of it.

 - Researching the menu before you get to the restaurant = selling skill

 - Educating your parents on the value of a new technology app = selling skill